+Pre-Fuel Filter

-Remote Fuel Filter- (A) Located near the air intake filter, this filter should be replaced every 500 hours or once a year, whichever comes first.
+Located on the right side of the engine (A), this filter should be replaced every 500 hours or once a year, whichever comes first.

-Primary Fuel Filter (Water Separator)- (B) Located on the right side of the engine, this filter should be drained daily of water and other deposits.
+Main Fuel Filter (Water Separator)

+Located on the right side of the engine (B), this filter should be drained daily of the water and other deposits.
 Replace the filter every 500 hours or as necessary.